Medical Thermometers in hospitals

 Hospitals widely use medical thermometers to gain an accurate reading of a patient’s core body temperature.
 An elevated reading is a sign of infection or illness and is a key diagnostic for Healthcare Professionals when assessing patients.

-As body temperature is such an important vital sign, hospitals need the most accurate hospital thermometers to take the reading.
+As body temperature is such an important vital sign, hospitals need the most accurate medica graded non-contact thermometers to take the reading.
 Let’s take a look at the options available to hospitals.

 Traditional Medical Thermometers

 Thermoscopes, comprising air trapped in a glass tube, were used in clinical medicine from the 16th century, before being replaced by mercury thermometers when Daniel Gabriel Fahrenheit invented them in 1714.
 These were commonly used in medical practice up until fairly recently when there were concerns about toxicity.